This annual list of the best hamburger franchises was revised and updated on January 1, 2022.

 13. Johnny Rockets

-Founded by award-winning fashion retailer Ronn Teitelbaum in Los Angeles, California in 1986 and franchising since 1987, The number of locations has been on the rise in recent years from 293 in 2012 to the current total of 402, of which 23 are company-owned and 199 are located outside the US.
+Founded by award-winning fashion retailer Ronn Teitelbaum in Los Angeles, California in 1986 and franchising since 1987, the number of locations was at 402 in 2017 and has since declined to the current total of 303 (down from the previously reported total of 329), of which eight are company-owned and 168 are located outside the US.

 Fatburger has the goal of serving up burgers so big and loaded that one can serve as a meal in and of itself.
 The menu features various sizes of hamburgers cooked-to-order along with sandwiches, salads, fries, and onion rings.
 Like a growing number of burger chains, Fatburger has rolled out a meatless option called the Impossible Burger in partnership with Impossible Foods.